 When it comes to marketing, data has completely changed the game.
-Marketers have access to more data today than ever before and it can help their activities to have a positive impact on the bottom line because it has ushered in a new age of accountability.
+We, marketers have access to more data today than ever before and it can help our activities to have a positive impact on the bottom line because it has ushered in a new age of accountability.

-Campaigns can now be altered and adjusted in real time, and marketers can constantly experiment to adjust their approach and try to connect with their audiences across multiple platforms.
+Campaigns can now be altered and adjusted in real time, and marketers can constantly experiment to adjust their approach and try to connect with our audiences across multiple platforms.

 This represents a very powerful opportunity for dealerships looking to connect with customers.

 But as with anything else in life, it’s definitely possible to have too much of a good thing.

 As soon as a dealership begins to focus too intensely on marketing data their creativity can waver and they often fail to interact with their audiences in authentic and unique ways.
 This can mean that audiences are turned away and the data-obsessed marketer watches helplessly as their figures plummet.

 Here are three things to understand when it comes to data in marketing.
 I hope that these will help you to balance your use of data to keep your marketing fresh and effective!